 AUSTRALIA'S LARGEST CITY WIDE STUDENT EMPLOYABILITY PROGRAM

-Study Gold Coast has launched Australia's largest city-wide student employability program, aimed at showcasing career options, helping to up skill and develop student engagement opportunities.
+Study Gold Coast has launched Australia's largest citywide student employability program, aimed at showcasing career options, helping to upskill and developing student engagement opportunities.

 Become a Member

 Beyond the advantages of a newfound community, members will gain access to an amazing suite of exclusive benefits.

 The Study Gold Coast organisation is membership based and represented by a Committee of Management, chaired by former Queensland Premier the Hon.
 Rob Borbridge AO.
 Institutional members include Southern Cross University, Griffith University and Bond University, as well as TAFE Queensland Gold Coast.
 The organisation has more than 70 regular members, including a range of Registered Training Organisations (RTO/VET), English Language Schools and High Schools.
 Associate members provide complementary services to the education and training sector.